-The variances requested are consistent with the City's comprehensive plan and do not reduce the levels of service as set forth in the plan.
+The variance requested is consistent with the City's comprehensive plan and does not reduce the levels of service as set forth in the plan.

 Practical Difficulty.
 As mentioned above, the City's Charter Subpart B - Related Special Acts, specifically Section 2, also provides that variances may be analyzed where practical difficulties exist.
 The Applicant has challenging existing conditions that create a practical difficulty.
-First, in order to preserve and highlight the Historic Building, the Applicant will relocate it to the frontage of Michigan Avenue.
+First, in order to preserve and highlight the Historic Building and the Garage Structure, the Applicant will relocate them towards the frontage of Michigan Avenue.
 Second, the Applicant will adaptively reuse the existing foundation and underground parking for the Proposed Development.
 Third, the Applicant will provide the south neighbors' their requested 5-foot setback for the ground-level parking structure.
-Together, these challenges present practical difficulties to develop a fully compliant open court and drive-aisle width.
+Together, these challenges present practical difficulties to develop a fully compliant open court.

-Despite this, for the open court the Proposed Development provides a plaza open to the sky of approximately 566 square feet, not counting the open stairs, in front of the Historic Building and 2,200 square foot 22'-6" tall breezeway on the ground level of the office building with approximately 9-foot-deep balconies, further setback by over 1'-6", above.
-In addition, the placement of the open internal driveway in between the office building and Historic Structure provides separation between buildings consistent with historic development patterns.
+Despite this, for the open court the Proposed Development provides a plaza open to the sky of approximately 566 square feet, not counting the open stairs, in front of the Historic Building and 2,330 square foot 22'-6" tall breezeway on the ground level of the office building with approximately 10-foot-deep balconies, further setback by 9".
+In addition, the placement of the open internal driveway in between the office building and Historic Building provides separation between buildings consistent with historic development patterns.
 Together, these minimize the scale and massing of the frontage.
 Therefore, this design satisfies the intent of the Code requirement while allowing for viable development that will benefit the surrounding area.